isbest/TFC-UPGRADE/local/kubejs/event_groups/TFCEvents/limitContainer.md

 Limits the entire container to the given size, disallowing items with a size greater than the given size
 ```

-- `void lowerLimit(Size size, int min, int max, boolean allowsEqual)`
+- `void lowerLimit(Size size, boolean allowsEqual)`

   Parameters:
   - size: Size- The minimum size items in the container may be
-  - min: int- The index of the start of the slots to be limited
-  - max: int- The index of the end of the lots to be limited
   - allowsEqual: boolean- If items with a size equal to the provided `size` should be allowed

 ```
-Limits items in the provided slot range to a size greater than the provided size
+Limits items in the container to a size
 ```

 - `void lowerLimit(Size var0)`